ehendrix23/aioharmony/README.rst

     - Upon reconnect, errors will be logged on 1st try only, any subsequent retry until connection is successful will only provide DEBUG log entries.
 0.1.7.
 Fixed:
-    NOTE: This version will ONLY work with 4.15.250 or potentially higher.
-It will not work with lower versions!
     - Fix traceback if no configuration retrieved or items missing from configuration (i.e. no activities)
     - Retrieve current activity only after retrieving configuration 0.1.8.
 Fixed:
+    NOTE: This version will ONLY work with 4.15.250 or potentially higher.
+It will not work with lower versions!

     - Fix traceback if HUB info is not received.
     - Fix for new HUB version 4.15.250.
 (Thanks to `reneboer <https://github.com/reneboer>`__ for providing the quick fix).

-     NOTE: This version will ONLY work with 4.15.250 or potentially higher.
-It will not work with lower versions!
 0.1.9.
 Fixed:
     - Fixed "Network unreachable" or "Host unreachable" on certain installations (i.e. in Docker, HassIO) 0.1.10.
 Changed: